Who Finances The Epa's Superfund

 A common misconception is that all Superfund cleanup costs are covered by taxpayers.
 While general appropriations do contribute, the reinstated Superfund tax and cost recovery from responsible parties significantly offset public expenditures.
 Another misunderstanding is that the EPA can always identify responsible parties; in reality, many sites involve defunct companies or complex ownership histories, necessitating reliance on the Superfund.

 Some also believe that the Superfund program is a permanent, self-sustaining fund.
-However, without the dedicated tax, the program has faced funding shortfalls, highlighting the importance of the 2020 reinstatement for long-term viability.
+On the flip side, without the dedicated tax, the program has faced funding shortfalls, highlighting the importance of the 2020 reinstatement for long-term viability.

 FAQs